dinde451/jarr.d1/Jarulfs_Guide.md

 based on a normal base item, and unless otherwise changed by the unique properties, retain all the stats of that normal base item.
 Unique quest items are based on special quest base items.
-Those special quest base items can be found in chapter 3.3.
+Those special quest base items can be found in CHAPTER_LINK_quest-items.
 Such items are also noted by having n/a in the qlvl column.

 If you are playing the Playstation version you should know that when you